navidmirzad/fullstack-nodejs-exam/README.md

 # This is the repository for my fullstack nodejs exam.

 - The backend is developed in nodejs and express.
+(Server)
-- The frontend is developed in Svelte/SvelteKit & TailwindCSS
+- The frontend is developed in Svelte/SvelteKit & TailwindCSS (Client)

 # E-commerce website for FootyJersey